Day trip from London on May 2016

 As we got to the sea, I realised that this is not what I had expected.
 The seafront was being worked on, the promenade in front of the beach was extremely busy and, frankly, a bit tacky, and the pier looked like it would have been the most amazing thing ever … in the 60s.
-And as I started walking through it I realised that Brighton's seafront had become a victim of its own success: it now screams "tourist" anywhere you go.
+And as I started walking through it, I realised that Brighton’s seafront had become a victim of its own success: it now screams “tourist” anywhere you go.
 I think I only saw 1 or 2 little posts selling oysters (from Ireland!) or penny winkles and that was sort of it.

-During our search, we went through what's known as "The Lanes", small snakey alleys that are the best thing in Brighton.
+During our search, we went through what’s known as “The Lanes”, small snaky alleys that are the best thing in Brighton.
 They host small jewellery shops, tea shops, cafés… They are gorgeous.
 They reminded me a bit of the ones in York and they were beautiful.
 I have no idea how old Brighton is, but the lanes looked more than just a couple of hundred years old, they were so narrow.
-Situated just 5-10 minutes walk from the pebbly beach, yet they had few tourists in them – score!
+Situated just 5-10 minutes’ walk from the pebbly beach, yet they had few tourists in them – score!

 Last stop before heading back to London was the Royal Pavilion and its gardens.
 We got there on the Sunday of the second May bank holiday, which is at the end of the month and of course coincides with Memorial weekend.
 This is a weekend of reflection, in which we should take time to remember those that fell during the Second World War while defending their countries.
-My country and my husband's were neutral during the conflict (thank God) but living in the UK we can see just how much this is observed.
+My country and my husband’s were neutral during the conflict (thank God) but living in the UK we can see just how much this is observed.
 Just outside the pavilion, there was a military celebration with a rather big audience.
-It was merely a speech, but a powerful one too, about how we should not forget what happened so as to ensure it does not happen again.
+It was merely a speech, but a powerful one too, about how we should not forget what happened to ensure it does not happen again.

 The Pavilion started being built in the late 1700s by George IV, who aside from liking Brighton, was prescribed to go to the seaside because he suffered from gout.
 He also had a lover, which mean that he needed the extra privacy, so the fact that Brighton was not connected to London at the time, made the town the perfect place to be.
 He slowly started to work on a building that got extended over the years and that changed to its current Indian style.

-By the mid 19th century, Queen Victoria was in power and London got connected to Brighton by rail.
+By the mid-19th century, Queen Victoria was in power and London got connected to Brighton by rail.
 The Queen, who was very private, did not like Brighton and I guess all those Londoners visiting all the time did not help either.
 The fact of the matter is that she ended up moving her summer residency and the building was sold… To the town of Brighton!
-Since then, the building has had different uses (it was a hospital in he First World War and today it's a tourist attraction that you can visit) but has always been maintained by the town.
+Since then, the building has had different uses (it was a hospital in the First World War and today it’s a tourist attraction that you can visit) but has always been maintained by the town.
 Its beautiful gardens offer solace to those that try and get away from the sun or trying to gain some peace and quiet from the loud beach goers.
-There were street entertainers, lovers cooing over a picnic, families playing… It was all pretty bucolic, really.
+There were street entertainers, lovers cooing over a picnic, families playing… It was all bucolic, really.

 And that was Brighton for me – a place to escape the madness of London for a couple of hours, a place to enjoy some sun and some lovely fair over a glass of something… I love day trips!